Dmitry-Zorin/Challenges/README.md

 # Challenges

-Create and keep track of the challenges you create in your life!
+A simple way to keep track of the challenges you set for yourself!